Baby hatch: South Africa

 The non-profit organisation Door Of Hope Children's Mission set up a "hole in the wall" in July 1999 at the Mission Church in Johannesburg.
 By March 2013, around 148 babies came through the hole in the wall but over 1,300 babies have come through their doors.

 South Korea

 Pastor Lee Jong-rak operates a "baby box" in his church in southwest Seoul.
 Before the Special Adoption Law was passed in August 2012, Lee said that the baby box received an average of about two newborns per month, but that number has risen to about 19 as of 2013.
 Awareness of baby hatches in South Korea remains high.

 Switzerland

-There are eight baby hatches in Switzerland, almost all privately operated, at hospitals in Davos, Einsiedeln, Bellinzona, Olten, Bern, Zollikerberg ZH, Basel and Sion.
+There are eight baby hatches in Switzerland, almost all privately operated, at hospitals in Davos, Schwyz, Bellinzona, Olten, Bern, Zollikerberg ZH, Basel and Sion.
 From 2001 to 2021, 25 children were left there.

 United Kingdom

 In the United Kingdom there are no baby hatches, as, under Section 27 of the Offences against the Person Act 1861, abandoning a child below the age of two years is a criminal offence punishable by up to five years in prison.
 In practice, such prosecutions are extremely rare and would only occur if the circumstances of child abandonment showed actual malice, i.e. appeared deliberately intended to result in the death of the child.
 A mother who wishes to have her newborn baby adopted can do so.
 Counseling is designed to ensure that giving up the baby is her genuine, irrevocable wish.